 Termination of the LVDS interconnect is required.
-For point-to-point applications termination should be located at the load end.
+For point-to-point applications, termination should be located at the load end.
 Nominal value is 100 Ohms to match the line's differential impedance.
 Place the resistor as close to the receiver inputs as possible to minimize the resulting stub between the termination resistor and receiver.

-Additional general guidance can be found in the LVDS Owner's Manual - available in PDF format from the Texas Instruments web site at: http://www.ti.com/ww/en/analog/interface/lvds.shtml
+Additional general guidance can be found in the LVDS Owner's Manual - available in PDF format from the TI web site at: www.ti.com/lvds.

-Specific guidance for this device is provided next:
+Specific guidance for this device is provided next.

-DS92LV16 BLVDS SER/DES PAIR
+DS92LV18 BLVDS SER/DES PAIR